-Column Description
+Column Description Transform: Both before and after update procedures are generated.

-Transform

 Index Indexes are toggled as Active or Inactive.

 4.7.4.
 Unapplied Changes Report

 The Unapplied Changes Report lists each schema object in the Workspace that has changed since the last Update Schema process.
 It is a good idea to run this report before updating the schema as a documentation tool and confirm that the changes about to be made to the OpenEdge database are correct.